-The department offers education in history and human rights studies, both general courses and programmes at the undergraduate level, and courses and programmes at the graduate level, as well as at doctoral level.
+The department offers education in history, human rights studies and Asian studies, both general courses and programmes at the undergraduate level, and courses and programmes at the graduate level, as well as at doctoral level.
 From 2012, the department is comprised of the subjects of history and human rights studies.
 From 2019, the Center for East and South-East Asia Studies is included in the department.

-The subject of history can be a major in a bachelor’s degree and a master’s (one and two year) degree within the Faculties of Humanities at Lund University.
+The subject of history can be a major in a bachelor’s degree and a master’s (one and two year) degree within the Faculty of Humanities at Lund University.
 Besides our general courses, we have special courses with varying areas of concentration.
 For example: labour history or cultural history.
 Furthermore, courses in English are offered.

 The subject of human rights studies offers a bachelor’s programme (180 hp/ECTS-credits) and the introduction and continuation courses in human rights studies as free-elective courses.
 We also offer courses at advanced level in English and in 2019 we will launch our new international master´s programme.

 Education at doctoral level

 Acceptance to the doctoral education occurs when scholarships are advertised by The Joint Faculties of Humanities and Theology, or by The National Graduate School in Historical Studies.
-The PhD studies comprise 240 hp /ECTS-credit (4 years of full-time studies), the studies comprise 240 hp including reading-courses and a dissertation project.
+The PhD studies comprise 240 hp /ECTS-credit (4 years of full-time studies), including reading-courses and a dissertation project.